trade-copilot/ape-ai-docs/Features/Personas/choosing.md

 2. **Retirement IRA** → Sage (buy & hold)
 3. **Small day trading account** → Blitz (practice)

-**How:** Switch persona based on which account you're thinking about!
+**How:** Switch companion based on which account you're thinking about!

 ### Switching Frequency
 - **Daily:** Too much (pick one and stick)